 Limited English Proficiency (LEP)

-The South Jersey Transportation Planning Organization (SJTPO) is committed to upholding the principles and intentions of the 1964 Civil Rights Act and related nondiscrimination mandates in all SJTPO’s work, including publications, products, communications, public input, and decision making processes.
-Language barriers may prohibit people who are Limited in English Proficiency (also known as LEP persons) from obtaining services, information, or participating in the public planning processes.
-To better identify LEP populations and thoroughly evaluate SJTPO’s efforts to provide meaningful access, SJTPO has produced this Limited English Proficiency (LEP) Plan.
+SJTPO is committed to upholding the principles and intentions of the 1964 Civil Rights Act and related nondiscrimination mandates in all of its work, including publications, products, communications, public engagement, and decision-making processes.
+Language barriers may prohibit people with limited English proficiency (also known as LEP populations) from obtaining services, information, or participating in the public planning processes.
+To better identify LEP populations and thoroughly evaluate SJTPO’s efforts to provide meaningful access, SJTPO has produced an LEP Plan.

 LEP Languages in the SJTPO Region

-The “Safe Harbor” provision guides languages that SJTPO identifies as LEP languages.
-This provides a threshold of 1,000 persons or 5 percent of the population as a basis for identifying an LEP population.
-This determines which languages need to be considered when translating “vital documents” or other materials, dependent on other relevant factors.
-Information from the US Census Bureau identifies languages groups whose speakers speak English “less than very well.”
-Based on this data, LEP langauges in the SJTPO regions are as follows:
+The “Safe Harbor” provision guides what SJTPO identifies as LEP languages.
+The provision provides a threshold of 1,000 persons or 5 percent of the population as a basis for identifying an LEP population.
+The provision determines which languages need to be considered when translating “vital documents” or other materials, dependent on other relevant factors.
+Information from the US Census Bureau identifies language groups whose speakers speak English “less than very well.”
+This means that if 1,000 or 5 percent of a particular population speak a particular language and speak English less than very well, then that constitutes an LEP population and an LEP language.
+Based on this data, LEP languages in the SJTPO region are as follows: